Early Fault-Tolerant Quantum Algorithms in Practice: Application to Ground-State Energy Estimation: Numerical simulations

 The results with the DMRG state are shown in Fig.~\ref{fig:26spins-normal}, which displays the ACDF computed with $10^2$, $10^3$ and $10^4$ samples.
 The data displays the two main contributions from low-level energy eigenstates and a continuous contribution from higher states.
 With our procedure, we can recover the ground-state energy equivalent to DMRG with $\chi=2000$ from the gradient of the ACDF.
 An important point to make at this stage is that the CDF clearly exhibits two jumps on the low\hyp lying part of the spectrum.
 This is due to the high quality of the initial state, which consists of two bound states of low energy and a tail of high\hyp energy residuum.
 Therefore, the left part of the CDF exhibits a step-like shape, while the right part is continuous.
 However, as seen in Fig.~\ref{fig:26spins-sparse}, the CDF obtained from the sparsified DMRG state looks continuous, and we only unravel discontinuities when magnifying by a factor of one hundred.
 The important point is that in both cases, we improve on the DMRG estimate (blue dotted vertical line), by $5\%$ and $32\%$ respectively.

-The key difference with respect to the above case, is that the ACDF does not display any clear steps and, as such, we have to rely on finding the inflection point.
+The key difference with respect to the above case is that the ACDF does not display any clear steps and, as such, we have to rely on finding the inflection point.
 This results in the need of more samples to find the ground state energy, requiring $10^5$ and $10^7$ samples to recover the energy of DMRG with $\chi=1000$ and $\chi=2000$, respectively.
 To study the quality of the sparsified initial state $|\Psi_S\rangle$, we show the $L^2$ distance and the overlap with the true DMRG initial state as a function of the truncation parameter $k$ in Fig.~\ref{fig:sparsity}.
 We observe that the quality increase slows down after $S=13$, which is the reason this truncation was chosen.
 Furthermore, we note that the overlap squared $p_0$ between the (sparsified) initial state and the converged DMRG state reads ($2\times 10^{-5}$) $7\times 10^{-6}$, requiring $M=10^{13}$ (using Theorem~\ref{th2}) samples to distinguish the exact ground state with $95\%$ certainty.
 This is why we should instead search for inflection points since it requires several orders of magnitude less resources than what is expected theoretically from detecting discontinuities while achieving similar performance.
-The important point here is the change of paradigm, going from aiming at the true ground\hyp state energy, which is challenging and costly, to detecting a relevant accumulation, which is much cheaper and is usually good enough for most applications.
+The important point here is the change of paradigm, going from aiming at the true ground\hyp state energy, which is challenging and costly, to detecting a relevant accumulation that can be computed with much fewer resources while being useful for most applications.

 Finally, we show the energy predictions as a function of the number of samples and maximal depth in Fig.~\ref{energy_prediction}.
 We observe that with only a fifth of the depth considered in the previous experiments, we can already obtain the same energy estimates using just $10^3$ and $10^5$ samples, respectively, for the full and sparse initial states.
 This hints that finding the inflection point requires less precision than a jump, thus that fewer moments are required, in practice.